hivesolutions/colony-npapi/README.md

 * Printing using direct access to the printing infra-structure of the operative system
 * Creation of native based GUI elements

-The current implementation support only x86/x64 architectures and Windows, Linux and Mac OS X.
+The current implementation supports only x86/x64 architectures and Windows, Linux and Mac OS X.

 ## Building